fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 # Manage telephone numbers for your organization

-This article provides an overview for phone number management, including where to get started with acquiring numbers through your specific PSTN connectivity option, where to manage those numbers and how to assign them to users.
+This article provides an overview for phone number management, including where to get started with acquiring numbers through your specific PSTN connectivity solution, where to manage those numbers and how to assign them to users.

-### Planning
+## Planning

 Typical considerations when planning how you will orchestrate delivery of PSTN numbers to your enterprise include answering the following questions: